Documentation Index

 session.modify('MISSED_CALL_EVENTS', '63')

-This needs to be done in all relevant inbound policies so that all calls pass through it.
-In order to make sure all calls are caught, putting it directly after the Start block is recommended.
-This may need to be repeated a few times for larger policies with multiple entry-points.
+Add this script to all relevant inbound policies so that every call passes through it.
+To make sure all calls are caught, place it directly after the Start block.
+For larger policies with multiple entry points, you may need to repeat this in a few places.

-The number inside of the script is a "bit string" determined by the below table.
-By adding the numbers together, the desired features are activated:
+The number inside the script is a bit string determined by the table below.
+Add the values together to activate the combination of features you need.

 Bit